Flood Advisory issued for Brunswick by NWS - News Break

 Flood Advisory issued for Brunswick by NWS

 Effective: 2021-07-08 17:20:00 EDT Expires: 2021-07-08 22:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Brunswick The National Weather Service in Wakefield has issued a * Flood Advisory for Northern Brunswick County in south central Virginia Southwestern Dinwiddie County in south central Virginia Lunenburg County in south central Virginia Southern Nottoway County in south central Virginia * Until 900 PM EDT. * At 535 PM EDT, Doppler radar indicated heavy rain.
+Target Area: Brunswick The National Weather Service in Wakefield has issued a * Flood Advisory for Northwestern Northampton County in northeastern North Carolina Southern Brunswick County in south central Virginia Southeastern Lunenburg County in south central Virginia Mecklenburg County in south central Virginia * Until 800 PM EDT. * At 437 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1.5 and 2.5 inches of rain have fallen. * Some locations that will experience flooding include Blackstone, Victoria, Kenbridge, McKenney, Nottoway, Lunenburg, Alberta, Dundas, Fort Pickett, Barrows Store, Forkland, Irby, Murdocks, Danieltown, Lafoon Corner, Gills Corner, Dominy Corner, Blackstone Airport, Bacons Fork and Ordsburg.
+Between 1 and 3 inches of rain have fallen. * Some locations that will experience flooding include South Hill, Lawrenceville, Brodnax, Brunswick, La Crosse, Boydton, Ebony, Gasburg, Forksville, Bracey, Beechwood, Bowens Corner, North View, Baskerville, Bacons Fork, Palmer Springs, Meredithville, White Plains, Gary and John H Kerr Dam.
 Additional rainfall amounts of 1 to 2 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0